- Last Updated on Monday, 27 August 2012 13:52 27 August 2012

-- Written by Rev. Samuel Zimmerman
+- Contributed by Rev. Samuel Zimmerman Rev. Samuel Zimmerman

 The "Uplift on Thursday" chapel program is held at the UTS NYC Extension Center every Thursday evening.